One Church On Child of Florida - Florida Adoptionis Agency Logo

 • Significant emotional ties with his/her foster parents or relative caregiver

-Q. Is special needs adoptions the choice for me?
+Question Is special needs adoptions the choice for me?

-a.
-If you are the type of person who is patient, has ample time to give the needs of a special child as well as shower him with the love he needs, then adopting a child with special needs may be for you.
+Answer If you are the type of person who is patient, has ample time to give the needs of a special child as well as shower him with the love he needs, then adopting a child with special needs may be for you.
 Emotional stability is what you need to hurdle many trials you might be facing with the decision to adopt a child with special needs.

 Additionally, being financially and physically strong can help you overcome the challenges of being an adoptive parent to a child with special needs.

-Q. What are the different types of adoptions?
+Question What are the different types of adoptions?

-a.
-Adoption is the act of legally and permanently assuming custody of a minor who is not your biological child.
+Answer Adoption is the act of legally and permanently assuming custody of a minor who is not your biological child.
 The different types of adoption include:

-1. Fost-adopt?
-The child is placed in the care of trained and skilled foster parents.
+1. Fost-adopt: The child is placed in the care of trained and skilled foster parents.

-2. Infant adoption?
-The child is adopted at birth or during early infancy.
+2. Infant adoption: The child is adopted at birth or during early infancy.

-3. International adoption?
-The adoptive parents adopt a child from a foreign country.
+3. International adoption: The adoptive parents adopt a child from a foreign country.

-4. Waiting child adoption?
-This term refers to adopting a non-infant child, most commonly a toddler.
+4. Waiting child adoption: This term refers to adopting a non-infant child, most commonly a toddler.

-5. Step-child adoption?
-The child is legally adopted by his or her step-parent.
+5. Step-child adoption: The child is legally adopted by his or her step-parent.

-6. Older child adoption?
-Adoption of a child over two years of age.
+6. Older child adoption: Adoption of a child over two years of age.

-7. Relative adoption?
-The child is legally adopted by family members who are not his or her own parents.
+7. Relative adoption: The child is legally adopted by family members who are not his or her own parents.

-8. Special needs adoption?
-This term refers to adopting children who have physical, mental, or emotional abnormalities.
+8. Special needs adoption: This term refers to adopting children who have physical, mental, or emotional abnormalities.

-9. Military and overseas adoption?
-A child is adopted by military personnel or overseas workers.
+9. Military and overseas adoption: A child is adopted by military personnel or overseas workers.

-10. Adult adoption?
-An adult is adopted by another adult who is not his or her own parent.
+10. Adult adoption: An adult is adopted by another adult who is not his or her own parent.
 In this type of adoption, even senior citizens may be adopted by younger adults.

-Who Can Be Adopted?
+Question Who Can Be Adopted?

-a.
-It is important to remember that most foster children are reunited with their parents or are placed with relatives and never become available for adoption.
+Answer It is important to remember that most foster children are reunited with their parents or are placed with relatives and never become available for adoption.
 However, foster children whose birth parents' parental rights have been terminated by the courts may be adopted.

 While many teens have experienced multiple rejections and are hesitant to try adoption, it is important for them to have a family to assist them through the remaining years of adolescence and to be supportive into their adult years.
 Family ties do not end at age 18.

-Q. How Long Does It Take To Adopt?
+Question How Long Does It Take To Adopt?

 When a child is matched with your family, pre-placement activities will occur including visits and regular communications with the child.
 Placement of the child will occur as soon as the child is comfortable.
 The child's counselor will supervise the placement for a minimum of 90 days.
 When the supervision period is completed, the counselor will provide consents to your attorney and a hearing may be scheduled for legalization of the adoption.

-Q. What is a homestudy?
+Question What is a homestudy?

-a.
-Homestudies are required by the state of Florida, for all prospective adoptive parents.
+Answer Homestudies are required by the state of Florida, for all prospective adoptive parents.
 A homestudy is an in-depth review of the prospective adoptive family.
 Homestudies as part of the adoption process to ensure that the adoptive parent(s) are physically, emotionally, mentally and financially able to adopt.
 A homestudy includes the following parts:

 1. You will be required to provide information about your health.